-- Automated testing and building of an application are very useful while developing applications at a very short time frame. - The automated testing tools reduce the time spent in manual testing tools. - Most of the PaaS services offer automated testing and deployment capabilities.

-- The development team needs to concentrate more on development rather than testing and deployment. - Thus, services are the best option where there is a Dept of CSE(CS), NRCM need for
+- Automated testing and building of an application are very useful while developing applications at a very short time frame. - The automated testing tools reduce the time spent in manual testing tools. - Most of the PaaS services offer automated testing and deployment capabilities. - The development team needs to concentrate more on development rather than testing and deployment. - Thus, PaaS services are the best option where there is a need for automated testing and deployment of the applications